Our Marbled Easter Bunny Candy Bark not only entices but delights as well.

 Step 1: Line your cookie tray, dish, or whatever you’ll be using with your parchment paper.
 You’ll need it for step 3.

 Step 3: Pour your melted chocolate onto your parchment paper and spread it into your desired shape.
 Put aside so that it can cool.
-To speed up the process, you can place it in the refrigerator for about 10 minutes.
+You can place it in the refrigerator for about 10 minutes to speed up the process.

 Step 3: Now melt your white the same as you did your pink.
 Your pink should be cooled by now.
 Pour your white chocolate on top of the pink for an added layer.